nhsconnect/FHIR-Maternity-Record/pages/explore/explore_personal_contacts_all.md

 ## Heading Description ##
 This heading gives details of the women’s personal contacts.

+{% include custom/under.construction.html content="Please check back later for any updates to this page" %}

 The following FHIR profiles are used to form the Personal contacts list structure:
 - [CareConnect-List-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-List-1)
 - [CareConnect-RelatedPerson-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-RelatedPerson-1)